Research

 Auditors need to keep a high profile as thought leaders due to the knowledge-intensive and credence nature of the audit.
 However, little is known about how auditors signal their expertise to market targets beyond what can be inferred by their past experience (e.g., industry portfolio).
 To study the relationship between auditor communication strategy and audit market dynamics and audit quality, I introduce the concept of knowledge compatibility, which is the alignment between the knowledge auditors offer and that clients demand.
 I quantify it by the similarity between audit firm podcasts and client forward-looking disclosure.
 I hypothesize and find that knowledge compatibility is positively associated with (i) audit fees, (ii) the likelihood of new auditor appointments, and (iii) accounting quality.
 I also provide evidence on the credibility of communication and actual knowledge development by hiring activities.
 These findings highlight the importance of auditor communication and the role of knowledge compatibility to address the idiosyncratic needs of audit clients.

-(with Beatriz García Osma, Thi Thuy Dung Nguyen*, and W. Robert Knechel)
+(with Beatriz García Osma, Jun Nguyen*, and W. Robert Knechel)

 (*co-corresponding author)